-As of January 14, 2021 at 12:01 a.m., a stay at home order is in effect for all of Ontario.
+As of April 8, 2021 at 12:01 a.m., a Stay-at-Home order is in effect for all of Ontario.

 This means you must stay at home.
 You should only go out for necessities, such as:

-- going to medical appointments
+- health care services (including going to medical appointments or getting vaccinated)

-- child care
+- child care or school